 Vin de Set is rooftop dining at its finest.
 The restaurant near downtown St. Louis has a warm, inviting atmosphere with exposed brick walls and high ceilings, but the real standout is the rooftop deck with its outdoor ambiance and views of the surrounding city.
 Vin de Set specializes in French dishes like steak and frites, crepes and duck confit.

 Russell's is a neighborhood cafe in south St. Louis with upscale food, good wine and great service.
 In the evenings, tables are lit by candlelight for an intimate dining experience.
 Russell's serves hearty American fare like chicken, steak and pork chops.
 It's also known for its delicious, hand-crafted desserts.

 Aya Sofia is a great choice for Turkish and Middle Eastern fare.
 The restaurant is decorated in rich colors and fabrics.
 It features a menu of traditional dishes like hummus, kabobs, lamb and beef.
 There is also a nice selection of vegetarian options and a wine list with vintages from around the world.

 If your sweetheart has a sweet tooth, Cyrano's is the perfect place.
 Sure you can get a meal at this Webster Groves cafe, but the real reason to come is for the desserts.
 Cyrano's desserts are so big, they are great for sharing.
-Order the flaming Cherries Jubilee or Bananas Foster for a table side show that will literally flame your desires.
+Order the flaming Cherries Jubilee or Bananas Cyrano for a table side show that will literally flame your desires.

 When you want to impress your date, Tony's in downtown St. Louis is the place to go.
 Tony's is St. Louis' most celebrated and award-winning restaurant.
 It's known for its incredible service, delicious Italian food and extensive wine list.
 Tony's is an expensive treat, but will be a meal you always remember.